saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 </TabItem>
 <TabItem value="APAC-SOUTHEAST">

-To connect to the [APAC-SOUTHEAST-1 Data Center](/basics/data-center-endpoints/aust-early-access), starting from SauceConnect Proxy version v4.7.0, add the region name and place an `-r` immediately before it.
+To connect to the [APAC-SOUTHEAST-1 Data Center](/basics/data-center-endpoints/aust-early-access), starting from SauceConnect Proxy version 4.7.0, add the region name and place an `-r` immediately before it.
 Here's a full example that includes all required options, plus the APAC-SOUTHEAST Data Center:

 ```java
 $ sc -r apac-southeast -u john.smith -k ab015c1e-xxxx-xxxx-xxxx-xxxxxxxxxxx
 ```

-For SauceConnect Proxy versions older than v4.7.0, add the endpoint URL and place an `-x` immediately before it.
+For SauceConnect Proxy versions older than version 4.7.0, add the endpoint URL and place an `-x` immediately before it.
 Here's a full example that includes all required options, plus the APAC-SOUTHEAST Data Center endpoint:

 ```java
 $ sc -x https://api.apac-southeast-1.saucelabs.com/rest/v1 -u john.smith -k ab015c1e-xxxx-xxxx-xxxx-xxxxxxxxxxx